 Hello, fellow crafters, I’m Kerry – Welcome to my Blog!
-I hope you can find some time just for you, grab a drink, settle in to your favourite seat and read on.
+I hope you can find some time just for you, grab a drink, settle in to your favourite seat and read about the benefits of using wool.

 the benefits of using sheep’s wool in knitting, crochet and weaving projects

-Today, I want to share something which is at the heart of what Mille Rêves en Laine is about – the benefits of using sheep’s wool in our knitting, crochet, and weaving projects.
-I talk specifically about why I think wool should be considered instead of acrylic when planning a new knitting project.
+Today, I want to share something which is at the heart of what Mille Rêves en Laine is about – the benefits of using wool in our knitting, crochet, and weaving projects.
+I talk specifically about why I think wool should be considered, instead of acrylic, when planning a new knitting project.
 I also talk briefly about why we can now use Superwash wool without freaking-out about the effects on the environment.

 Luckily, there are many sheep breeds which produce wool for knitting.
 The fleece from each breed of sheep is different.
 Pure sheep’s wool can range in texture from rough to smooth; can grow curly or crimped; and its natural colour can range from black to off-white and everything in between.
 These differences mean there’s a wool suitable for everything you can imagine to knit – yes, even baby clothes and blankets!
 Just looking at the range of natural colours in different skeins or balls of un-dyed wool is a feast for your eyes.